xitu/gold-miner/article/2021/dont-show-me-your-design-portfolio.md

 # Have a design portfolio?
 Great, but that’s not enough

-#### The secrets to getting your work noticed isn’t always the obvious.

 After working “in the field” as a visual designer for almost a decade, I started teaching design in college and vocational schools.
 The number one question I always get from students is — **how do I build my portfolio (so I can get a job)?**

 ![Mobile view of [stellaguan.com](https://www.stellaguan.com)](https://cdn-images-1.medium.com/max/2048/0*zUi3lI3_1Ji7fjtU.jpg)